Bobrinsky: Bobrinskys in politics

 The eldest great-grandson of Count Aleksey Alekseyevich was Count Aleksei Aleksandrovich Bobrinsky (1852–1927), who led the Council of United Nobility starting in 1906 and represented the nobility of the St Petersburg guberniya in the Senate and the 3rd State Duma.
 He was appointed into the State Council of Imperial Russia in 1912.
 During World War I, Bobrinskoy was elected Chairman of the Russian-English Bank.
 In 1916, he was appointed Deputy Minister of Interior and Minister of Agriculture.
 The October Revolution forced him to emigrate to France, where he actively campaigned for the monarchist cause.

+Count Georgiy Aleksandrovich Bobrinsky (1863-1928) was General Governor of Galicia and Bukovina during World War I (heading the administration of the Habsburg territories of the Kingdom of Galicia and Lodomeria and the Duchy of Bukovina occupied by the Russian Imperial Army in 1914 and 1915).

 Count Vladimir Alekseyevich Bobrinsky (1868–1927) was the third son of Count Aleksey Pavlovich.
 He was educated at Monkton Combe School, near Bath, Somerset, together with three of his younger brothers.
 He represented Russian nationalists in the 2nd, 3rd and 4th State Dumas, advocating speedy Russification of border regions and supporting Pyotr Stolypin's reforms.
 Like most of the Bobrinskys, he emigrated to France following the revolutionary nationalization of their family enterprises.
 He is buried in the cemetery at Montmartre.